RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	elasticity	refers	to	the	ability	of	a	cloud environment	to	resize	resources	to	meet	current	demand,	either through	increasing	or	decreasing	them;	however,	dynamic optimization	is	the	more	correct	answer	in	this	case	because	it	refers to	analysis	and	determination,	not	just	the	ability	to	adjust	resource levels.

-### Question # 11 - 	Which	TLS	protocol	handles	the	secure	communications	between	parties,specifically	the	send/receive	operations?
+### [importnat knowledge] Question # 11 - 	Which	TLS	protocol	handles	the	secure	communications	between	parties, specifically	the	send/receive	operations?
 A.	Handshake
 B.	Transmission
 C.	Negotiation
 D.	Record
 Answer: D.

+quick points to remember always:
+	1. handshake protocol of TLS negotiates and establishes the connection between two parties and enables the secure communications channel to handle the secure data transmission.
+ 2. Record protocol handles the actual transmission of secure information over the encrypted channel. it only handles the sending and receiving of secure data

-The	TLS	record	protocol	handles	the	actual	transmission	of	secure information	over	the	encrypted	channel.
-It	only	handles	the	sending and	receiving	of	secure	data	and	relies	on	the	handshake	protocol	for all	information	necessary	to	handle	the	transmission.
+[important] **The	TLS	record	protocol**	**handles**	the	**actual	transmission	of	secure information	over	the	encrypted	channel**.
+**It	only	handles	the	sending and	receiving	of	secure	data	and	relies	on	the	handshake	protocol** for all	information	necessary	to	handle	the	transmission.

-A	is	incorrect	because	the	handshake	protocol	of	TLS	negotiates	and establishes	the	connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission.
+A	is	incorrect	because	**the	handshake	protocol	of	TLS	negotiates	and establishes	the	connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission**.
 The	protocol	exchanges	all	information	needed	to authenticate	and	negotiate	the	encryption	algorithms	to	be	used	as well	as	to	create	the	session	ID	for	the	transaction.

 B	is	incorrect	because	although	transmission	is	certainly	a	key	function of	TLS	and	the	record	protocol,	it	is	not	the	name	of	a	protocol	itself.